stroemlind/cosmos/README.md

 Make the current Hero image a carousel with posts or pictures related to new music.

 #### Custom Media Queries
-For a better UX and overall design, implementing custom Media Queries for some elements like 'Add Post' view would create a more accessible format for the eye.
+For a better UX and overall design, implementing custom Media Queries for elements like 'Add Post' would create a more accessible format for the eye.

 #### Show Username in the Navbar/Menu
 Adding the Verified User/Admin username to the navbar would better indicate to the User if they are logged in or not.
 This added username could also be a link to a future Profil page.